– Richard Frost, Ocala, FL, 2011

 Be assured that you project will be done right… Guaranteed!
 At Foundation Services, we use only the most advanced engineering techniques, our own custom equipment and superior products in all our grouting, sinkhole and foundation projects to ensure the best, long-lasing results and to minimize disruption to you and your property.

-WE GUARANTEE ALL OUR WORK WITH TRANSFERABLE WARRANTIES! … Serving all Florida communities, there are ample reasons we are the most experienced and trusted grouting contractor in Central Florida.
+WE GUARANTEE OUR WORK WITH TRANSFERABLE WARRANTIES! … Serving all Florida communities, there are ample reasons we are the most experienced and trusted grouting contractor in Central Florida.

 Compaction Grouting is a pressurized low mobility grouting technique deep into the sub-soils used to correct building settlement, reinforce backfills, densify loose or fine grained subsurface soils, reduce sinkhole potential and stabilize existing sinkhole conditions.
 It can increase the land’s bearing capacity for larger structures, and decreases settlement and liquefaction potential for both existing structures and new construction.